Geography of Ivory Coast: Rivers

-The Komoé River originates on the Sikasso Plateau of Burkina Faso, and briefly follows the border between Burkina Faso and Ivory Coast before entering Ivory Coast.
+The Komoé River originates on the Sikasso Plateau of Burkina Faso, and briefly forms the border between Burkina Faso and Ivory Coast before entering Ivory Coast.
 It drains the northeastern and easternmost portions of the country before emptying into the eastern end of the Ébrié Lagoon and ultimately the Gulf of Guinea in the Atlantic Ocean.
 Its waters contribute to the Comoé National Park.

 Climate

-The climate of Ivory Coast is generally warm and humid, ranging from equatorial in the southern coasts to tropical in the middle and semiarid in the far north.
-There are three seasons: warm and dry (November to March), hot and dry (March to May), and hot and wet (June to October).
+The climate of Ivory Coast is generally hot and humid.
+Most of the country has a tropical savanna climate (Köppen Aw), although the Upper Guinean forest region bordering Liberia has a tropical monsoon climate (Am).
+In the north, there are three seasons: warm and dry (November to March), hot and dry (March to May), and hot and wet (June to October), whilst in the south there are two rainy seasons between April and July, and between October and November, a longer dry season from December to February, and a shorter dry season in August.
 Temperatures average between 25 and 32 °C and range from 10 to 40 °C.

 Crops and natural resources

 Ivory Coast has a large timber industry due to its large forest coverage.
-The nation's hardwood exports match that of Brazil.
+The nation's hardwood exports match those of Brazil.
 In recent years there has been much concern about the rapid rate of deforestation.
 Rainforests are being destroyed at a rate sometimes cited as the highest in the world.
 The only forest left completely untouched in Ivory Coast is Taï National Park (Parc National de Taï), a 3600 km2 area in the country's far southwest that is home to over 150 endemic species and many other endangered species such as the Pygmy hippopotamus and 11 species of monkeys.

 Nine percent of the country is arable land.
 Ivory Coast is the world's largest producer of cocoa, a major national cash crop.
 Other chief crops include coffee, bananas, and oil palms, which produce palm oil and kernels.
-Natural resources include petroleum, natural gas, diamonds, manganese, iron, cobalt, bauxite, copper, gold, nickel, tantalum, silica sand, clay, palm oil, and hydropower.
+Mineral resources include petroleum, natural gas, diamonds, manganese, iron, cobalt, bauxite, copper, gold, nickel, tantalum, silica sand, clay, palm oil.
+Hydropower is also generated.